rapid7/metasploit-framework/Meterpreter's-Configuration.md

 * Proxy user name - Some proxies require authentication.
 In such cases, this value contains the username that should be used to authenticate with the given proxy.
 This field is `64` characters in size (`wchar_t`).
 * Proxy password - This value will accompany the user name field in the case where proxy authentication is required.
 It contains the password used to authenticate with the proxy, and is also `64` characters in size (`wchar_t`).
 * User agent string - Customisable user agent string.
 This changes the user agent that is used when `HTTP/S` requests are made to Metasploit.
 This field is `256` characters in size (`wchar_t`).
 * Expected SSL certificate hash - Meterpreter has the capability of validating the SSL certificate that Metasploit presents when using `HTTPS`.
 This value contains the `20`-byte SHA1 hash of the expected certificate.
-For more information, please read the [SSL certificate validation documentation][].
+For more information, please read the **SSL certificate validation documentation** (link coming soon).

 All values that are shown above need to be specified in the configuration, including SSL certificate validation for plain `HTTP` connections.
 Values that are not used should be zeroed out.